big-c-note/homelab/README.md

 Remember to replace the `<inventory-file>` placeholder with the path to your Ansible inventory file.

+6. **gpu-dependencies.yaml**: The playbook installs the necessary drivers for my 3070 and reboots.
+7. **host-dependencies.yaml**: Installing docker and container with nvidia support.

+See [this article](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-22-04) for more info.

 ## Additional Playbooks (TODO):

 1. - **ssh.yaml**: Playbook to change ports.